saildot4k/saildot4k.github.io/docs/cc-files.md

   - Commented out install script for USB FW as currently not working.
     Others can experiment as needed by editing BM/FWS/LATEST/FWINFO.PBT

-  - Used El Isras USB drivers for exfat support: [BDM Assault](https://github.com/israpps/BDMAssault)
+  - Exfat USB support via [BDM Assault](https://github.com/israpps/BDMAssault)

   - Changed scripts to allow apps to be installed when booted from recovery cd.